 Nearly 44% of families with eligible students didn’t complete the FAFSA in 2022, leaving a large pool of money for financial aid packages.
 So whether your child will graduate from high school this year or is continuing their higher education, it’s always wise to fill in FAFSA.
 No matter what your family income is, 78% of families receive some amount of financial aid.

 The FAFSA enrollment period for the the 2023-24 academic year, the FAFSA application period will start Oct.
 1, 2022 and will end on June 30, 2023.

 What exactly is FAFSA?

-FAFSA is the financial aid application that families fill out for monetary support to attend accredited four-year colleges and universities, two-year community colleges, vocational schools, certificate programs, and graduate schools.
+FAFSA is the financial aid application is used by the federal government to determine how much financial aid to give to students for their education after high school.
+And that monetary support is to help students attend accredited four-year colleges and universities, two-year community colleges, vocational schools, certificate programs, and graduate schools.

 However, FAFSA is not just used by the federal government to determine a financial aid offer.
 Other organizations—like states in which the applicant lives, the universities and colleges to which the student has applied, and other private organizations—also use the information found on FAFSA to determine institutional grants or loans to offer students.
 Therefore, it is in your family’s best interest to apply for FAFSA to receive federal financial aid as well as additional avenues for student aid.